hmatuschek/qdmr/README.md

 ```
 The last call, configures CMAKE to install everything under the system path `/usr/`.
 The previous steps has to be done only once.

-To build and install the binaries run after every update, call
+Finally, to build and install the binaries run after every update, call
 ```
 $ make
 $ sudo make install